COURSE TITLE:

 B. LEARNING APPLICATION

 In the course text (pg.
-120) it is stated “If parents and teachers leave young people alone to figure out the rules of social conduct at this sensitive and impressionable time, they allow social cruelty to reign free.”
-In Chapter 8 the roles for school personnel are discussed.
+120), it is stated, “If parents and teachers leave young people alone to figure out the rules of social conduct at this sensitive and impressionable time, they allow social cruelty to reign free.”
+In Chapter 8 the roles of school personnel are discussed.
 Meet with one (1) or more of your teaching partners (or another similar grouping of colleagues) and discuss the following information:

 Write a 500 – 750 word paper summarizing the content of the discussion and your reflections on the interaction and likelihood of the strategies being implemented by you and your teaching partners.